 ON-LINE CLASSES - As part of the 21f legislative opportunity, students may take up to two (2) on-line courses each semester with no tuition cost through Michigan's Online Course Catalog.
 Students choosing an additional course, may select courses through Michigan's Online Course Catalog, Brigham Young University or other approved programs, and will incur a tuition fee.
+Any grades received from Michigan Virtual, Brigham Young University and/or other approved programs will be entered using the percentage given by the issuing organization and will be factored into the student's overall GPA, according to the grading scale used at GHHS.
 Students must make an appointment with their counselor to discuss these options.
 Deadline to apply is the Friday before each semester begins.